ALive-research/Slicer-Liver/Docs/architecture/territories-class-hierarchy.md

 ## Persistence

-Both subtypes serialise via the MRML scene's standard XML mechanism + their respective storage nodes (TBD; either a single `vtkMRMLAbstractTerritoriesStorageNode` with subtype-aware reading, or per-subtype storage nodes).
-Schema v3 of `.lrp.json` stores only a *reference* (scene-local node ID + subtype discriminator), not the full content — the full content lives in the scene's companion `.mrml`.
+The **segment masks** persist via the referenced `vtkMRMLSegmentationNode`'s standard storage path (`.seg.nrrd` via `vtkMRMLSegmentationStorageNode`).
+The territories wrapper itself carries only method metadata — small enough that its own persistence either rides the MRML scene's standard XML mechanism (lightweight `WriteXML` per Slicer convention) or, if a dedicated storage proves useful for surgeon-to-surgeon hand-off of method-specific inputs (custom-path centerline refs + groupings), a small per-subtype storage node carrying only that metadata.

+`.lrp.json` files do **not** carry any territories reference per the [ADR-0023][adr-0023] 2026-05-25 amendment "Wrapper-vs-carrier pattern".
+Cross-machine plan transfer no longer carries a stable-ID resolution problem for territories — they are scene-level state that does not travel with `.lrp.json`.

 ## See also